SelfCareMap

 Step 2: Divide and Twist (The Magic Method)

-✅ Why this works: Twisting creates tension and shape.
-The coiled bun holds the wave pattern as your hair dries.
-Silk prevents friction and frizz.
+Why this works: Twisting creates the necessary tension and shape that mimics a curling iron.
+The coiled bun holds the wave pattern in place as the hair dries overnight.
+Using silk prevents friction and frizz, ensuring the cuticle remains smooth.

 Step 3: Sleep Smart